kovidgoyal/calibre/local-agent.md

 ebook-convert recipes/filename.recipe output.epub --test
 ```

+When writing tests if the test needs a QApplication, it must run in a worker
+process.

 ## Verification Pipeline
 Before declaring a task complete, you must follow this exact verification lifecycle:
 1. Run the local **Build Command** to guarantee zero compilation or compilation-stage type errors.